 Urban Design

-14. Developments adjacent to the Bowness escarpment should be designed to minimize visibility from the greater Bowness community.
+- 14. Developments adjacent to the Bowness escarpment should be designed to minimize visibility from the greater Bowness community. - The entranceway to Bowness from the Trans Canada Highway shall contribute to the enhancement of the city's western gateway.